waelhammoudeh/overpass-4-slackware/README.md

 Concepts and methods mentioned here can be applied to any Linux distribution not just Slackware.

+#### Upgrades:

+Updated the bash script for database update "update_op_db.sh" in the Guide.
+The updated script is needed for new upgraded "getdiff" program.
+The program output file "newerFiles.txt" has changed format, old format is not compatible with the format.

 ##### This guide is a work in progress!

 #### Warning: